EVOTER: Evolution of Transparent Explainable Rule-sets: Discussion and Future Work

-An important direction for future work is to include a facility for the expert to edit the discovered rule sets.
-First, it is useful to identify redundancies and remove them, thereby making the rules easier to read.
-Much of such simplification can be done automatically, there is still room for human insight.
+A useful practical extension to EVOTER would be to include a facility for the expert to edit the discovered rule sets.
+First, such a facility could be used to identify and remove redundancies, making the rules easier to read.
+Although much of such simplification can be done automatically, there is still room for human insight.
 Second, the facility can provide a means for removing biases and making sure that the models are fair.
-Unlike in opaque models, the learned biases are explicit, and they can be evaluated and edited out if desired.
-Similarly, it may be possible to edit the rules to add further knowledge that may be well understood but difficult to learn, such as safety limits or other real-world constraints.
+Unlike with opaque models, the learned biases are explicit and can be evaluated and edited out if desired.
+Third, it may be possible to edit the rules to add further knowledge that may be well understood but challenging to learn, such as safety limits and other real-world constraints.

-An interesting extension would be to gradually expand the expression vocabulary during evolution.
-For example, the process could be started with a restricted set of operators which could then be expanded as evolution progresses, thus implementing a form of curricular learning.

-Another interesting direction is to build rule-set twins for existing SoTA black-box models.
-In this manner, it may be possible to convert an opaque but well-performing model into a transparent rule-set equivalent.
-This model can then be used to explain the learned behavior and identify biases and potential weaknesses in it.
+More generally, it may be possible to build rule-set twins for existing SoTA black-box models.
+In this manner, converting an opaque but well-performing model into a transparent rule-set equivalent may be possible.
+This model can then be used to explain the learned behavior and identify its biases and potential weaknesses.
 Such rule-set models are executable, and if they replicate the performance of the black-box model accurately enough, they could be deployed instead of the black box in explanation-critical applications.
-In this manner, rule-set distillation can serve as a crucial step in deploying machine learning results in the real world.
+In this manner, the process of rule set distillation can play a vital role in deploying machine learning systems in the real world.

 It may also be possible to create hybrid systems that take advantage of both black-box and explainable elements.
 Such a system could e.g.\ use deep neural networks to extract visual features from medical images, such as the position, dimension, and texture of lumps in X-rays, followed by EVOTER to derive transparent, verifiable rules based on these features.
 This methodology would not only make it possible to audit the system but also allow an expert to verify the features extracted by the deep network, thus resulting in a more robust and trustworthy machine-learning application.

 To encourage adoption further, Large Language Models (LLMs) \cite{anil:arxiv23,bubeck:arxiv23,touvron:arxiv23} could be used to translate EVOTER rules into plain language.
 Given the propositional rules as input, LLMs should be able to generate natural language explanations, descriptions, and interpretations.
 This approach would enable users with varying levels of expertise to comprehend the underlying concepts and their functions.
 It could thus potentially bridge the gap between intricate machine learning techniques and a broader audience, making it adoption of such systems easier.